 General idea of KERs Short description FORECAST OF IMPACT OF HEAVY PRECIPITATION EVENTS IN URBAN AREAS Pre-warning system based on a convolutional neural network raising alarms for unusually high precipitation in urban areas.
 Geographical images showing the intensity and extension of expected precipitation are provided.
 Real-time operation and fully automated alerting mechanism on large areas represents the fundamental asset for service positioning, where ML and the prediction of impact base forecast are adopted to innovate the CEMS already existing.
-Drought Early Warning System Within the Water & Food Insecurity domain the key exploitable result will be an early warning system for major meteorological and agricultural drought events.
+DROUGHT EARLY WARNING System Within the Water & Food Insecurity domain the key exploitable result will be an early warning system for major meteorological and agricultural drought events.
 This early warning system will be established based on a combination of indicators describing current vegetation and drought conditions on one hand and future meteorological conditions on the other hand.
 Current vegetation and drought conditions will be approximated using a combination of the Normalized Difference Vegetation Index (NDVI), Land Surface Temperature (LST), soil moisture, precipitation, land cover and land surface phenology indicators.
 Climate forecasts on air temperature, precipitation and soil moisture will allow to make predictions of future drought conditions for the coming 3 to 6 months.
+ENHANCED FLOOD DELINEATION AND DAMAGE ASSESSMENT IN URBAN AREAS FOR REAL FLOOD SCENARIOS These products will provide an enhanced flood delineation and an enhanced flood damage assessment on the examined areas in fast times increasing the quality of products on the market by innovating existing CEMS portfolio products.
+The enhanced flood mask of the inundated area, generated combining a general flood mask from SAR techniques and an enhanced urban flooding mask using the FLORIA model, is used as input to generate the flood extent calculated by the Speedy Flood model, ensuring the creation of an exceptionally accurate flood map that covers all contexts within the AoI.
+The obtained flood map is then used as an input to analyze the post-event damage on buildings, structures, and linear infrastructure in the area affected by the event in relation to the depth of the flood, and a damage class and associated economic impact (€/m2) are assigned.